Latvia in the Eurovision Song Contest 2014: Background

-The Latvian national broadcaster, Latvijas Televīzija (LTV), broadcasts the event within Latvia and organises the selection process for the nation's entry.
-LTV confirmed their intentions to participate at the 2014 Eurovision Song Contest on 24 September 2013.
-Latvia has selected their entries for the Eurovision Song Contest through a national final.
+As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2014 contest on 24 September 2013.
+The broadcaster has selected its entries for the contest through a national final.
 Since their debut in 2000 until 2012, LTV had organised the selection show Eirodziesma.
-In a response to the nation's failure to qualify to the final at Eurovision since 2008, the competition in 2013 was rebranded and retooled as Dziesma.
-Along with their participation confirmation, the broadcaster announced that they would organise Dziesma 2014 in order to select the Latvian entry for the 2014 contest.
+In a response to the failure to qualify to the final at Eurovision since 2008, the competition in 2013 was rebranded and retooled as Dziesma.
+Along with its participation confirmation, the broadcaster announced that it would organise Dziesma 2014 in order to select the entry for the 2014 contest.

 Before Eurovision

 Dziesma 2014

 Dziesma 2014 was the second edition of Dziesma, the music competition that selects Latvia's entries for the Eurovision Song Contest.
 The competition commenced with the first of two-semi finals on 1 February 2014 and concluded with a final on 22 February 2014.
 All shows in the competition were hosted by Ēriks Loks and Nauris Brikmanis and broadcast on LTV1 and Riga Radio as well as online via the broadcaster's official website ltv.lv.
 The final was also streamed online at the official Eurovision Song Contest website eurovision.tv.